 Characterization and Optimization of Mechanical Properties of Sustainable Moringa Oleifera Fruit Husk Fiber for Polymer Composite Applications 2018-28-0045

 Natural fiber reinforced composites are playing a vital role in the polymer industry due to its low cost, light weight, renewable, biodegradable and eco-friendly properties.
 However, conventional E-glass fibers are hazardous for human health and causes cancer.
-So currently the research on exploring the promising and sustainable natural fibers as a bio-reinforcement in polymer composites for different applications are of great demand.
-Huge amount of Moringa Oleifera fruit husk (MOFH), which is rich in fiber are being wasted from commercial industries after its economic value.
-In the present work, MOFH fiber is tested comprehensively for its potentiality as a reinforcement in polymer matrix to optimize the mechanical properties.
-The optimum fiber content is found to be 40 wt.%, whereas beyond that the fiber pull out and debonding occurred due to poor compatibility between the fiber and the matrix.
+Hence, currently the research on exploring the promising and novel sustainable natural fibers as a bio-reinforcement in polymer composites for different applications are of great demand.
+Huge amount of Moringa Oleifera fruit husk (MOFH), which is rich in fiber are being wasted from commercial industries after yielding its economic value.
+In the present work, MOFH fiber is tested comprehensively for ensuring its potentiality as a reinforcement in polymer matrix and to optimize the mechanical properties.
+The optimum fiber content is found to be 20 wt.%, whereas beyond that the fiber pull out and debonding occurred due to poor compatibility between the fiber and the matrix.
 The obtained specific properties confirms the MOFH fiber as a bio-reinforcement in polymer composites for automotive and structural applications.